MicrosoftDocs/dynamics-365-unified-operations-public/articles/commerce/b2b/partners-customer-hierarchies.md

 This article describes how to use customer hierarchies to manage business partners for Microsoft Dynamics 365 Commerce business-to-business (B2B) e-commerce websites.

-In Commerce headquarters, a *customer hierarchy* entity is used to represent the business partner organizations that will use your B2B e-commerce site.
+In Commerce headquarters, a *customer hierarchy* entity is used to represent the business partner organizations that uses your B2B e-commerce site.
 Before you can start to use customer hierarchies to manage business partners, you must enable the B2B e-commerce capabilities in Commerce headquarters and then define a number sequence for the customer hierarchy.

 ## Enable the B2B e-commerce feature in Commerce headquarters